 Christopher Marlowe's Doctor Faustus contains examples of the following tropes:

-- A Form You Are Comfortable With: Faustus cannot stand Mephistopheles' initial appearance (which isn't specified beyond calling it "too ugly"), ordering him to vanish and reappear in the form of a Franciscan monk.
+- A Form You Are Comfortable With: This is enforced.
+Faustus cannot stand Mephistopheles' initial appearance, being a profoundly repulsive image, so he orders him to vanish and reappear as a Franciscan monk.

 - Badass Normal: Faustus claims to have cured plagues before making his pact with the devil.

-- False Reassurance: Mephistopheles is totally honest, but his words (the famous "why this is hell" speech) are vague enough that Faust can stupidly interpret them however he wants to.
+- False Reassurance: Mephistopheles is totally honest, but his words (the famous "why this is hell" speech) are vague enough that Faustus can stupidly interpret them however he wants to.

 - Get Thee to a Nunnery: Tons and tons.
 One of the minor characters mentions that he'd use magic to transform into a flea and crawl into women's plackets, quite literally slits in skirts.

 - A God Am I: Faustus says, "A sound magician is a mighty god."

 - Good Angel, Bad Angel: Marlowe actually calls the characters Good Angel and Bad Angel in the script.

 - Gratuitous Latin: Enforced.
 This is a play set in Medieval European academia, after all.
 Academics used Latin because the Church did (the universities, after all, were established to train clergy) and because it meant their scholarship could be understood across Europe.
 It also has the fringe benefit of making inane debates seem lofty.
 It becomes a character trait for Faustus, because he uses it to dignify his faulty arguments.
 This is especially apparent in his opening monologue, where he convinces himself that he's too smart for every academic field with liberal use of out-of-context phrases from the Latin classics.

 - Healing Factor: Part of Faustus's deal with the devil.
 In one version, he regrows a torn-off leg and a severed head.